PixelNut/PixelNutLib/pattern-command-reference.md

 C[<percent>]
 ---------------------------------------------------------------
-Sets the 'pixCount' drawing property for the current effect by applying the value <percent>, which is a percentage from 0-100, to the total number of pixels in the output pixel array.
+Sets the 'pixCount' drawing property for the current effect by mapping the value <percent>, which is a percentage from 0-100, to the total number of pixels in the output pixel array (1...max).

 If no value is specified the command is ignored.
 The pixel count property itself is initially set to 1.